Estella

 Estella has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified three projects likely to impact the area: Boorooma Neighbourhood Shopping Centre, Northern Growth Area Sewer Upgrades, Mount Austin Manor Houses - Social Housing, and Charles Sturt University Innovation Campus Expansion.
-The following details those most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified three projects that may affect this region: Boorooma Neighbourhood Shopping Centre, Northern Growth Area Sewer Upgrades, Mount Austin Manor Houses - Social Housing, and Charles Sturt University Innovation Campus Expansion.
+The following details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.